Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

-HONEXT® panels have a wide range of construction and design applications for interior built environments.
+HONEXT® boards have a wide range of construction and design applications for interior built environments.
 The material’s many potential uses include panels for decorative uses, wall and ceiling applications, as well as acoustic and furniture products.

 You can get ideas for specific applications by exploring our previous collaborations.

-Are HONEXT® panels recyclable?
+Are HONEXT® boards recyclable?

 HONEXT® is a circular production material that allows for 100%, infinite recycling.
 Once our material reaches its natural end after many years of use, the cycle starts again.
-We feed the material back into the process and generate a new set of HONEXT® panels.
+We feed the material back into the process and generate a new set of HONEXT® boards.